FedericoBustaffa/obsidian/notes/ai_fundamentals/logical_agents.md

 models in which $KB$ is true.

-We enumerate all the possible models where $KB$ is true, and all the possible model where $\alpha$ is true, considering also what we already know about the environment.
+We enumerate all the possible models where $KB$ is true, and all the possible models where $\alpha$ is true, considering also what we already know about the environment.

 ![Entailment on Wumpus World|400](/files/wumpus_entailment1.png)